Food and Beverage to Indonesia

-There are many elements of the food distribution supply chain including importers, distributors, retailers, food service operators etc. The appointment of a local partner or importer is essential, a reputable importer will be able to supplement knowledge of the feasibility of market entry in the first instance, but also help create a development plan for the product over time.
-Such partners can register products via BPOM, advise on marketing, organise logistics and liaise with the most appropriate retail outlets.
+The appointment of a local partner or importer is essential.
+Reputable importer will be able to supplement knowledge of the feasibility of market entry in the first instance, but also help create a development plan for the product over time.
+Such partners can register products via BPOM, provide advice on marketing, organize logistics and liaise with the most appropriate retail outlets.

-- Appoint the right business partner who has an Import Identifier Number.
+- Appoint the right business partner who has proper business license

 - Prepare comprehensive information packs profiling your company, product specifications, pricing and terms of payment.